ASSNAKE/assnake/thoughts.md

 # 17.01.2020
-Back again to the organisation of the plugin architecture
+Back again to the organization of the plugin architecture

+# 20.01.2020
+So I rewrote the configuration part, wrote proper initialization script.
+What about plugins and stuff?
+Should we have some `core` metagenomic part?
+Or should everything be isolated?
+Well some core is essential anyway, we need to know how we store fastq.gz files at least.
+What should be included in core?